gyamini25/atlas/README.md

 <div align="center">

-# ✨ Atlas — the Engineering Memory Engine
+# ✨ Atlas: the Engineering Memory Engine

 **Atlas answers the one question no developer tool answers well: _Why?_**